 Use chopsticks intentionally: Chopsticks naturally slow your eating pace, giving your brain’s satiety signals time to catch up.
 This isn’t just tradition — it’s a built-in portion awareness tool that makes mindful eating easier.

-Watch the hidden carbs in sauces: Gyoza dipping sauce, tonkatsu sauce, and sweet unagi glaze are the three highest-carb condiments at a Japanese restaurant.
+Watch the hidden carb sauces: Gyoza dipping sauce, tonkatsu sauce, and sweet unagi glaze are the three highest-carb condiments at a Japanese restaurant.
 Substitute with wasabi + tamari for a spicy, zero-carb alternative.

 Making Keto Japanese Food at Home

-Meal Prep Strategy: Shirataki noodles keep in water in the fridge for up to 2 weeks.
+Shirataki noodles keep in water in the fridge for up to 2 weeks.
 A batch of dashi stock made from kombu takes 20 minutes and can be portioned and frozen for quick soups all week.
 Pre-marinated proteins (chicken thigh, salmon) in a tamari-sesame marinade can be grilled in under 10 minutes on any weeknight.
+Pressed and cubed tofu stores for 3 days in the fridge — change the water daily.

-Complete the Meal: Pair sashimi with a Keto Hot and Sour Soup for an Asian fusion lunch, or serve yakitori skewers alongside a quick edamame salad.
+Pair sashimi with a Keto Hot and Sour Soup for an Asian fusion lunch, or serve yakitori skewers alongside a quick edamame salad.
 For a heartier dinner, a shirataki noodle bowl with chicken and miso broth pairs beautifully with steamed bok choy.
-If you enjoy Asian cuisine broadly, our guide to Egg Roll in a Bowl (Crack Slaw) is a five-star keto fusion option.
+If you enjoy Asian cuisine broadly, our Egg Roll in a Bowl (Crack Slaw) is a five-star keto fusion option, and our keto cold lunch roundup has more Japanese-inspired meal prep ideas.

-Soy Sauce Substitutions: If you’re strictly avoiding soy, coconut aminos (from coconut blossom nectar) provides a similar savory-sweet flavor with about 1g net carbs per teaspoon — slightly sweeter than tamari but functional in every Japanese recipe.
+If you’re strictly avoiding soy, coconut aminos (from coconut blossom nectar) provides a similar savory-sweet flavor with about 1g net carbs per teaspoon — slightly sweeter than tamari but functional in every Japanese recipe.
+For sweetener swaps in sauces that call for sugar or mirin, monk fruit and erythritol blends dissolve cleanly and won’t spike blood sugar.

 Is sushi keto-friendly?